I’m sure you’ve been in this situation before. You have started a new aquarium and are trying to decide which type of filter to use.

 The canister filter is a remarkable piece of technology that gets your fish tank water purified.
 It comes with hoses, and these are submerged inside the aquarium’s water.

-The water is drawn up through a lift tube which sucks up all the water to enter into its external chamber, where it passes through multiple kinds of filtering media before being made perfectly pure again.
+The water is drawn up through a lift tube which sucks up all the water to enter its external chamber, where it passes through multiple kinds of filtering media before being made perfectly pure again.

 Depending on the brand, the direction of flow can be from bottom-to-top or top-to-bottom as well as back to front or the opposite.
 These types come with different filtering systems, and you can pick your preferred option.